bad news messages

-A few years ago I had some brake trouble with my car.
-On my third visit to the dealership's service center, they finally agreed with me that there was an issue - to the tune of $620!
+A few years ago I had some trouble with my car brakes.
+On my third visit to the dealership's service center, they finally agreed with me that there was an issue, to the tune of $620!

-They said the rotors needed replacing.
-There were less than 25,000 miles on my car but they claimed it was a wear and tear issue not covered under my bumper-to-bumper warranty.
+There were less than 25,000 miles on my car but the dealership claimed the rotors were a wear-and-tear issue not covered under my bumper-to-bumper warranty.
 When I asked what would cause rotors to go bad on a car with such low mileage a woman at the service center said, "Some people just ride their brakes hard."

 The company sent me an adjustment letter as reply.
 This is the letter of response to a claim letter, where a company must decide whether a "yes" or "no" is most appropriate.

-In my brake scenario I was reimbursed for the cost of the rotor repair.
-At no point did this car company admit to either defective rotors or rude service staff, but they did express their empathy for my situation and sent a check...which I gratefully (and hopefully gracefully, though I still get heated when I think about that woman's suggestion that the bad rotors were my fault) accepted.
+I was reimbursed for the cost of the rotor repair.
+At no point did this car company admit to defective rotors or rude service staff, but they did express their empathy for my situation and sent a check, which I was happy to accept.

 Every organization will have a crisis at some point.

-Crises come in many forms: a disgruntled worker who goes postal, an executive that has a public affair, embezzlement, bad PR, a flood, an earthquake, an act of terror, a customer running a car through the store window, another slipping on a wet floor, or someone being harmed by a product you sold them.
+Crises come in many forms: a disgruntled worker who turns to violence, an executive that has a public affair, embezzlement, bad PR, a flood, an earthquake, an act of terror, a pandemic, a customer running a car through the store window, another slipping on a wet floor, or someone being harmed by a product you sold them.

 Crisis communications is its own individual study.
 I only mention it here as one aspect of bad news.

-This is an excellent article about Morgan Stanley on 9-11, an organization with thousands of employees in the North Tower who only lost six of them as a result of having a crisis communications plan.
+Read this excellent article about Leadership on 9-11: Morgan Stanley's Challenge, an organization with thousands of employees in the North Tower in 2001 who only lost six as a result of having a crisis communications plan.